 Our group spread out, each with an interest in a different type of art, and each eager to find a new favorite artist.
 Speaking to other gallery visitors, we quickly gleaned that it is common to come back to buy more art from an artist whose work impresses them.
 They become patrons, all because they take part in the Woolworth Walk.

 There were two full floors filled with artwork, meaning our group did not see each other for several hours.
 It was fine though, because by the time we met for lunch we each had stories to tell.
 We talked about the artists who impressed us most and the people we met while we were looking.
 And, of course, we showed each other our purchases.

 Once a month Woolworth Walk presents an art opening, with a featured artist’s work displayed in the front studio, near the entrance.
 They serve wine and snacks, and invite visitors to view the art work.
 We were not there at the right time of month, and can’t help but think how much fun it would have been.

 Scott Sirkin is not quite done with his Woolworth masterpiece.
 He still has plans to convert the third story of the 81-year-old building into 10,000 feet (ca. 3 km) of apartments or condos.

 History lovers will find it impossible to ignore the stories the old Woolworth building must have to tell.
 It was an honor just to visit and to imagine how many of those stories unfolded.

-– Prior to our trip, it was a challenge to find out if Woolworth Walk is handicap accessible.
-This is what we learned: if you’re in a wheelchair you will be able to visit both floors of the gallery, however, there’s a bit a trick to it.
+If you’re in a wheelchair you will be able to visit both floors of the gallery, however, there’s a bit a trick to it.
 You will likely enter from the top floor from the parking lot.
 That’s easy enough.
 To get to the lower floor though, you’ll need to go outside and around to the lower level door.
 If you’re at all confused, ask anyone from Woolworth Walk for more information.
-We find them to be an incredibly helpful bunch.